george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 ### Definition

-**The average of the results obtained from a large number of trials should be close to the expected value and will tend to become closer to the expected value as more trials are performed**
+**The Law of Large Numbers states that the average of the results obtained from a large number of trials should be close to the expected value and will tend to become closer to the expected value as more trials are performed**

 Let's try to map the words in the definition to mathematical constructions.